 i-teams can cover the entire spectrum of innovation.
 What unites them is a mandate to invent the next generation of public services and bring new insights, technologies and tools to the challenges facing government.
 They are given greater permissions to take the risks that are necessary for game-changing improvements.

 i-teams is based on research by Nesta and Bloomberg Philanthropies that explored in-depth 20 government innovation teams, units and funds across six continents.
 We have analysed the new practices being developed and implemented, along with their successes and their limitations.
 The full i-teams report can be downloaded here.

 Alongside the report, we have also launched a new site, theiteams.org, to create a living map of i-teams as they emerge around the world.
 We will be regularly adding i-teams to this site, as well as providing updates and news from the field, details of events where you can connect and network, and publishing blogs and articles from leaders in the field.
-To be kept updated and to join a global network of government innovators, sign up to the i-teams mailing list.

 Find out more about the i-teams on the dedicated website, www.theiteams.org

 This report tells the stories of 20 global teams, units and funds established by governments, charged with making innovation happen